arjunajayakumar/JS-revisited/README.md

 * The first letter of the constructor should be a uppercase letter
 * Camel Notataion - oneTwoThree
 * Pascal Notataion - OneTwoThree
+* constructor property - every object in javascipt has a property called constructor that references the function that is used to create that object.